 5. Merchant Account

-The most popular alternatives are Paypal and Authorize.net (they have many resellers) You can go to http://feefighters.com/ to compare providers and choose one that works for you.
-I skipped the options provided by feefighters and went directly with Braintree Payment solutions even though they were slightly more expensive compared to others as I had read good things about them and I did not understand all the hidden fees etc.
+The most popular alternatives are Paypal and Authorize.net (they have many resellers).
+You can go to FeeFighters (Note: They were acquired by Groupon in 2013) to compare providers and choose one that works for you.
+I skipped the options provided by FeeFighters and went directly with Braintree Payment solutions even though they were slightly more expensive compared to others as I had read good things about them and I did not understand all the hidden fees etc.

 Braintree provides me a merchant account, a payment gateway, a PCI compliant vault to store customer Credit card data and can process recurring subscription billing.